SpencerCooley/context-wrangler/README.md

 **Example Prompt:**
 > "Let's pick up where we left off.
 Please use `context-wrangler` to list the recent contexts and load the latest one."

-The assistant should then run `context-wrangler list --pattern "gemini-context:*"` to find the key, and then `context-wrangler read --key <latest_key>` to load the data.
+The assistant should then run `context-wrangler list --pattern "agent-context:*"` to find the key, and then `context-wrangler read --key <latest_key>` to load the data.
 After this, it will be up to speed on your project.